 Amongst famous South Korea attractions, The DMZ is one of the most unique places to visit in South Korea to get a better understanding of the conflict between North and South Korea & the current state of affairs.
 The DMZ is full of interesting sites that make for an engaging lesson in modern history.
 You can take a peek into North Korea at the Observation Post and feel the rush of adventure while walking through the Infiltration Tunnel.
 It is advisable to take a guided tour that includes a visit to the Joint Security Area (JSA).

 Key Attractions: Freedom Park, Dorasan Station & Observatory

+If you’re visiting places in South Korea then not addisng this place to your list would be unfair.
 This second largest city of South Korea is known across the world for hosting Asia’s largest International film festival.
-Busan is an interesting amalgamation of skyscrapers, majestic mountains, beautiful beaches and magnificent Buddhist temples.
-Amongst the popular places to visit in Busan is the Haedong Yonggungsa temple along the coast and the interesting Jagalchi fish market.
+Busan is an interesting amalgamation of skyscrapers, majestic mountains, beautiful beaches and magnificent Buddhist temples and amongst the best places to visit in South Korea.
+Amongst the popular places to visit in Korea Busan is the Haedong Yonggungsa temple along the coast and the interesting Jagalchi fish market.
 Foodies can relish the sea food spread at the numerous restaurants and enjoy local delicacies at the ubiquitous street food stalls.

 Ideal for: Beaches, Culture, Food

 Key attractions: Haeundae Beach (with the Sea Life Aquarium and Folk Square), Beomeosa Temple, Gwangalli Beach with beautiful views of the Diamond bridge, Hurshimchung Hot Springs

 5. Gyeongju: A Treasure Trove Of Cultural Sites